maniram3112/habit-buddy/README.md

 - User-friendly Interface: Intuitive design to easily add, update, and track habits.
 - Daily Habit Tracking: Log your progress daily to maintain consistency.
 - Customizable Goals: Set personalized goals and reminders for each habit.
-- Data Visualization: Track your progress with visual charts and statistics.
 - Responsive Design: Accessible and optimized for various devices and screen sizes.

 ## Installation